To Be A Successful Networker

 A Specific Example Of Being Too Helpful

-Because the parent company of TPS isn’t “English speaking” and has been more built on “belly-to-belly” introductions, our online enrolment process isn’t the easiest.
+Because the parent company at the time wasn’t “English speaking” and has been more built on “belly-to-belly” introductions, our online enrolment process isn’t the easiest.
 We know, and head office are working on that and a few issues we’ve asked for.

-Until that’s done our team leader, Phil, has prepared a video to walk you through the process, highlighting what can go wrong and telling you how to avoid the pitfalls.
-People I have enrolled fall into two distinct camps:
+Our team leader, Phil, had prepared a video to walk you through the process, highlighting what could go wrong and telling you how to avoid the pitfalls.
+People I enrolled fall into two distinct camps:

-- Those who watch the video and come back saying it was straight-forward.
+- Those who watched the video and come back saying it was straight-forward.

-- Those who make every mistake the video warns about and then say they didn’t have time to watch the video (it’s about 10 minutes long).
+- Those who made every mistake the video warns about, spent ages with problems, and then said they didn’t have time to watch the video (it was about 10 minutes long).